What is the NOT Function?

 We will get the results below:

 Let’s say we wish to highlight a cell that doesn’t meet specific criteria.
-In such scenario, we can use NOT with IF and OR function.
+In such a scenario, we can use NOT with the IF and OR function.
 Suppose we received an order to manufacture soft toys of Red and Blue color.
 The colors are specified by the client and we can’t change them.

 We are given the inventory below: